Species-typical behavior: Instinct and experience

 A species-typical behavior can be altered by experience, as shown by experiments on Aplysia californica, a sea snail.
 When its gills are stimulated in a novel manner, it withdraws them into its shell for the sake of protection.
 This is a species-typical behavior.
-But after a stimuli that was once novel (e.g. a weak jet of water) has been applied repeatedly to the gills, aplysia no longer withdraws them.
+But after a stimulus that was once novel (e.g. a weak jet of water) has been applied repeatedly to the gills, aplysia no longer withdraws them.
 It has gone through habituation, a process by which the response to a stimulus becomes weaker with more exposure.
 This occurs because of changes in the nervous system.
-Neurons communicate with one another at synapses, which consist of the tip of the communicating cell (the presynpatic membrane), the tip of the receiving cell (the postsynaptic membrane), and the space in between the two (the synaptic cleft).
+Neurons communicate with one another at synapses, which consist of the tip of the communicating cell (the presynaptic membrane), the tip of the receiving cell (the postsynaptic membrane), and the space in between the two (the synaptic cleft).
 When the presynaptic membrane is stimulated by the influx of calcium ions, it releases a chemical called a neurotransmitter, which travels over the synaptic cleft in order to bind to the postsynaptic membrane and thereby stimulate the receiving cell.
 During habituation, fewer calcium ions are brought into the presynaptic membrane, meaning less neurotransmitter is released, meaning that the stimulation of the receiving cell is not as strong, meaning that the action that it is supposed to stimulate will be weaker.
 Likewise, the number of synapses related to a certain behavior decreases as a creature habituates, also resulting in weaker reactions.
 And the structure of the synapse itself can be altered in any number of ways that weaken communication (e.g. decreased number of neurotransmitter receptors on the postsynaptic membrane).
 It is because of these processes that the species-typical behavior of aplysia was altered.

 Types

 Emotional

-These behaviors facilitate interaction between members of the same species and are central to a species' connection to the surrounding world.
+These behaviors facilitated interactions between members of the same species and are central to a species' connections to the surroundings worlds.
 With regard to humans specifically, they are able to feel the same sorts of complex emotions that most other humans feel, and these emotions often elicit certain behaviors.